grifhughes/perceptron/README.md

 # Perceptron

-Single perceptron implementation in C.  Test file provided is the Wine data set from [here](http://archive.ics.uci.edu/ml/datasets/Wine), classifies with ~93% accuracy.
+Single perceptron implementation in C.  Test file provided is the Iris data set from [here](http://archive.ics.uci.edu/ml/datasets/Iris), correctly linearly separates Iris-setosa from Iris-virginica and Iris-versicolor.

 # About

-Data represented as:

-Wine class 1 = 1

-Wine class 2 = 0
+Data file provided maps Iris-setosa to 1 and Iris-virginica to 0 (possible to swap Iris-virginica with Iris-versicolor).